webeet-io/_onboarding/src/content/docs/onboarding/swe/resources/resources-amparo.md

 Purpose: Validates that a value conforms to a specific TypeScript type or shape using a type guard function.

-    How it Works: If the type guard returns true, assertWithTypeguard returns the original value, now correctly typed.
+- **How it Works**: If the type guard returns true, assertWithTypeguard returns the original value, now correctly typed.
 If the guard returns false, it throws a structured error.
-    Use Case: The primary tool for validating the shape of incoming data, like request.body.
+- **Use Case**: The primary tool for validating the shape of incoming data, like request.body.

 Example from code:
 This function uses a Zod schema to validate the request body.